Sundial

 Initial concept design sketches and filming locations around North Sydney

-Final 12 metre LED artwork installed at Victoria Cross station in North Sydney
+Final 12-metre LED artwork installed at Victoria Cross station in North Sydney